Information on the 2015 Master Gardener Training Classes

 Volunteer service can include many types of projects.
 Many groups focus on beautification projects in their communities.
 Some teach gardening knowledge through speaking or writing.
 Youth gardening projects, and working with the elderly are good projects as well.
 There are many other projects that are possible, and as long as it’s some type of community service, only your imagination is the limit.

 Master Gardeners include adults of all ages and come from a wide variety of backgrounds.
 Some have extensive knowledge, and others come ready to learn.
 But they all have two traits in common: a love of gardening and a desire to help others.

 The Northwest Missouri Region of University of Missouri Extension covers an area of nineteen counties.
 The interest is great for Master Gardener training in many communities.
 In order to provide training for residents of this large area we occasionally use ITV (interactive television) and web conferencing technology.
 The program is presented live with the presenter at one location and other sites receiving the presenter over the ITV or web conferencing system.

-The training will be held on Tuesday and/or Thursday evenings beginning April 8th and continuing into June.
+The training will be held on Thursday evenings beginning March 19th and ending on June 4th.
 Starting time is 6 pm with each session wrapping up by 9 pm.